maxutility2011/ezLiveStreaming/README.md

 # Quickstart

 All the microservices in ezLiveStreaming run in docker and can be built, created and launched with docker-compose in a few steps as follows.
+Through out this document, you may see terms like *live job*, *live channel* and "live stream*.
+They all roughly mean the same thing hence are used interchangeably.

 ## Prerequisites: